maniacs-ops/feednix/README.md

 `sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncurses5-dev`

+Thank you @bandb42 for mentioning the following dependencies for Fedora:

+`sudo yum install dh-autoreconf ncurses-devel jsoncpp-devel libcurl-devel`

 ## Clarification on Sign In Method (PLEASE READ)

 Due to the fact that this is open source, the administrators at Feedly have